SE4AIResearch/GitHub-extension-spring2025/README.md

 - <b> Depth of Inheritance Tree (DIT) </b> -> The maximum number of ancestor classes from a given class up to the root of the inheritance hierarchy
 - <b> Number of Children </b> -> The count of immediate subclasses that directly inherit from a particular class

-## TroubleShooting:
+## Troubleshooting:
-If the Dashboard is not showing any metrics then recheck for the license code provided in Understand tool.
+- If the Dashboard is not showing any metrics, then check for the license code provided in the Understand tool.

-If the start.bat command doesn't work, install Docker (https://www.docker.com/) and delete all associated CommitPro containers before reattempting.
+- Ensure Docker Desktop is installed (https://www.docker.com/) and delete all associated CommitPro containers before reattempting.
+- If Spring Boot App fails to start, try deleting CommitPro Docker containers, running `restart.bat` and `start.bat`
+- If errors occur during the generation of the summary:
+  - Ensure there is some money in your OpenAI API account
+  - Try removing the extension and reloading it
+  - Ensure your OpenAI API key is in the `chromeext_metrics/.env/` file (should look like `OPENAI_API_KEY=sk-proj-...`)